 Training, qualifications & experience

-I am a fully qualified counsellor and I have experience with a large number of clients covering a wide variety of issues.
+I have experience with a large number of clients covering a wide variety of issues.
 I have extensive experience working with adults, young people (12-18) and children and have an additional qualification specifically in counselling children.
-I have previously spent time managing a counselling service in a school and as mentioned above, I currently work in further education as a Counselling Tutor.
+I have previously spent time managing a counselling service in a school and as mentioned above, I am also a qualified teacher and currently work in further education as a Counselling Tutor.

 British Association for Counselling & Psychotherapy